What Is ISO 14001:2015 – Environmental Management Systems?

 14001:2004 vs. 14001:2015

 The 2015 revision of ISO 14001 introduces a number of changes from previous versions.
-A detailed explanation of the changes can be found in this ISO 14001 presentation, available in the online library of the ASQ Energy and Environmental Division.
+A detailed explanation of the changes can be found in this ISO 14001 presentation by the ASQ Energy and Environmental Division.

 As part of the effort to structure all ISO standards in the same way, the ISO 14001:2015 revisions include incorporating a required high-level structure, using mandatory definitions, and incorporating common standards requirements and clauses.